-Overview IONA's products support integration with Enterprise Management Systems such as IBM Tivoli[TM].
-This section includes the following: "The application life cycle".
+Overview IONA's products support integration with Enterprise Management Systems such as IBM Tivoli.
+This section includes the following topics: "The application life cycle".
 "Enterprise Management Systems".
 "IONA EMS integration".
 "IONA Tivoli integration tasks".
 "Integration overview".
-The application life cycle st enterprise applications go through a rigorous development and testing cess before they are put into production.
-When applications are in duction, developers would rarely expect to manage an application.
-They move on to a new project while the day-to-day running of the dication is managed by the production team.
-In some cases, the dication is deployed in a data center that is owned by a third party, and team that monitors the application will belong to a different anization.
-Enterprise Management Systems Different organizations have different approaches to managing their production environment, but most will have at least one Enterprise Management System (EMS) to manage their production environment.
-The main Enterprise Management Systems are IBM Tivoli [TM] , HP OpenView [TM] , CA Unicenter [TM] , or BMC Patrol [TM] .
+The application life cycle Most enterprise applications go through a rigorous development and testing process before they are put into production.
+When applications are in production, developers rarely expect to manage those applications.
+They usually move on to a new project while the day-to-day running of the applications are managed by a production team.
+In some cases, the applications are deployed in a data center that is owned by a third party, and the team that monitors the applications belong to a different organization.
+Enterprise Management Systems Different organizations have different approaches to managing their production environment, but most will have at least one Enterprise Management System (EMS).
+For example, the main Enterprise Management Systems include IBM Tivoli, HP OpenView [TM] , and BMC Patrol [TM] .
 These systems are popular because they give a top-to-bottom view of every part of the IT infrastructure.
 This means that if an application fails because the /tmp directory fills up on a particular host, for example, the disk space is reported as the fundamental reason for the failure.
-The various application errors that arise will be interpreted as symptoms of the underlying problem with disk space.
+The various application errors that arise are interpreted as symptoms of the underlying problem with disk space.
 This is much better than being swamped by an event storm of higher level failures that all originate from the same underlying problem.
 This is the fundamental strength of integrated management.

 IONA EMS integration IONA's Orbix and Artix products are designed to integrate with Enterprise Management Systems.
 IONA's common management instrumentation layer provides a base that can be used to integrate with any EMS.
 In addition, IONA provides packaged integrations that provide out-of-the-box integration with major EMS products.
 This guide describes IONA's integration with the IBM Tivoli products.
 IONA Tivoli integration tasks The IONA Tivoli integration performs key enterprise management tasks (for example, posting an event if a server dies).
 This enables automated recovery actions to be taken.
 The IONA Tivoli integration also tracks key server metrics (for example, number of invocations received; and average, maximum and minimum response times).
 Events can be generated when any of these parameters go out of bounds.
 In addition, you can also perform an extensible set of actions on servers.
 The default actions are start, stop and restart.
 Integration overview In the IONA Tivoli integration, these key server performance metrics are logged by the IONA performance logging plugins.
 Log file interpreting utilities are then used to analyze the logged data.
 Figure 1 shows a simplified overview of the IONA Tivoli integration at work.
 In this example, a restart command is issued to an unresponsive server (for example, locator or naming service).
 The IONA performance logging plugins collect data relating to server response times and log it periodically in the performance logs.
-The IONA resource model executes periodically on each host and uses the IONA log file interpreter to collect and summarize the logged data.
+The IONA Tivoli resource model executes periodically on each host and uses the IONA log file interpreter to collect and summarize the logged data.
 It compares the response times and other values against user defined thresholds.
 If these values exceed the threshold, an event is fired.
 This event can be used to trigger an option from the Tivoli task library to restart the unresponsive server.